List of Generator Rex characters: Gharun Set

 Gharun Set (voiced by Hakeem Kae-Kazim) is an ancient Egyptian E.V.O. created by Van Kleiss after Breach's powers sent him back in time to ancient Egypt.
 After creating a nanite production chamber, Kleiss infuses Set with nanites, transforming him into a dog-headed mummy-like humanoid with an eye in the center of his chest.

 The Consortium

 The Consortium is a powerful organization which supports Providence and are the superiors of Black Knight.
 Little is known about them, but they seem to provide funding for Providence and the Nanite Project.
 In six years, they managed to merge with four of the five Meta Nanites, turning into biomechanical robots with powers such as teleportation, pyrokinesis, cryokinesis, and electromagnetic-controlling abilities.

 Reddick

-Reddick (voiecd by Robin Atkin Downes) is a real estate agent and construction associate who is a member of the Consortium.
+Reddick (voiced by Robin Atkin Downes) is a real estate agent and construction associate who is a member of the Consortium.
 When merged with a Meta-Nanite, he was transformed into a giant gray robotic E.V.O. with the ability to control gravity and fly.